What does safeguarding mean for Oxfam?

 Oxfam does not tolerate fraud and corruption and is committed to ensure that its systems, procedures and practices reduce the risk of occurrences to an absolute minimum.

 We commit to the use of a holistic anti-fraud and corruption framework that is supported and embedded at every level, from projects, countries, regions and affiliates.
-This is in line with our Code of Conduct and our values as an organization and follows our Anti Fraud and Corruption Policy.
+This is in line with our Code of Conduct and our values as an organization and follows both our Anti-Fraud and Corruption Policy and our Terrorism Financing and Financial Crime Policy.

 If you suspect misconduct has, or is about to occur, we encourage you to communicate your suspicions without fear of reprisal.
 Safeguarding concerns and fraud/corruption related misconduct can be reported here.